BunnyEncoder20/GitHub_FET_Quizzes/README.md

 1. formik -  - [Link]('https://formik.org/')
 2. axios - for better get and post requests from client - [website]('https://axios-http.com/docs/intro')
 3. redux - for universal state management - [website]('https://redux.js.org/')
-4. Material UI - for getting ready made components for rapid frontend development [Will not be using this for this project]
+4. Material UI - for getting ready made components for rapid frontend development [Will NOT be using this for this project]
-5. Styles Components - for making using traditional CSS easier for the component age - [website](https://styled-components.com/docs)
+5. Styles Components - for making using CSS easier - [website](https://styled-components.com/docs) [did NOT use this either , ONLY used Vanilla CSS]
 6. React Viz - for making graphs with animations - [website]('https://uber.github.io/react-vis/documentation/getting-started/installing-react-vis')
 7. React Spring - for spring like animations - [website]('https://www.react-spring.dev/docs/getting-started')